phayes/polars_gdal/README.md

 Read and write GDAL-compatible geospatial data into [Polars](https://www.pola.rs) and [GeoPolars](https://github.com/geopolars/geopolars).

-Supports reading the following geospatial formats into a Polars Dataframe:
+Supports reading and writing the following geospatial formats into / from a Polars Dataframe:

 1. GeoJSON
 2. ShapeFiles